anderson-aristotle/mongodb/README.md

 - MongoDB gave each of our documents a unique ID field, called _id.
 - MongoDB doesn't care that some documents have fewer or more attributes.

-### Code along: Read People and Doctors
+### Code Along: Read People and Doctors

-Together we'll build a query to our people collections table.
+Together, we'll build a query for our people collection.
 Let's see if we can find all people born after a date.
 How about the number of people under 5 feet tall?
 What about all the doctors who perform surgery?